WizeEveryWhere/OpenWize/docs/contributing/how_to_contribute.rst

 - Has to be entirely compatible with MIT License.
 - Has to conform to our *Coding Style Guide*
-- Has to follow requirement from our *Documentation Guide*
+- Has to follow the requirement from our *Documentation Guide*
 - Has to be sufficiently commented for people to understand its structure and how its works
-- In case of multiples commits, ensure they are grouped together into logical changes
+- In case of multiple commits, ensure they are grouped together into logical changes

 ..